natcap/invest.users-guide/source/seasonal_water_yield.rst

 - **Climate zone table** (either this or a Rain Events table is required).
 CSV (comma-separated value, .csv) table with the number of rain events per month and climate zone, with the following required fields:

-	- Field named *cz\_id*, representing climate zone numbers, which correspond to integers found in the Climate zone raster
+	- **cz\_id**.
+Climate zone numbers, integers which correspond to values found in the Climate zone raster
-	- Fields named *jan* *feb* *mar* *apr* *may* *jun* *jul* *aug* *sep* *oct* *nov* *dec*, corresponding to each month of the year.
+	- **jan feb mar apr may jun jul aug sep oct nov dec**.
+12 fields corresponding to each month of the year.
 These contain the number of rain events that occur in that month in that climate zone.
 Floating point.

 - **Climate zone**.
 Raster of climate zones, each uniquely identified by an integer (i.e. all pixels that are part of one climate zone should have the same integer value.)
-Must match *cz\_id* values in the Climate zone table.
+Must match **cz\_id** values in the Climate zone table.

 |

 The model computes sequentially the local recharge layer, and then the baseflow layer from local recharge.
 Instead of InVEST calculating local recharge, this layer could be obtained from a different model (e.g, RHESSys.)
-To compute baseflow contribution based on your own recharge layer, it is possible to bypass the first part of the model and enter directly a map of local recharge.
+To compute baseflow contribution based on your own recharge layer, it is possible to bypass the first part of the model and directly enter a map of local recharge.

 **Inputs**

-- **Local recharge** (optional).
+- **Local recharge**.
 Raster with the local recharge obtained from a different model (in mm).
 Floating point values.

 |